Analysis and evaluation of the composition of cosmetics

 To meet the above requirements, we propose a five-step process:

-1. Review of the formula and documentation of the cosmetic together with the indication of possible deficiencies and the selection of appropriate tests
+1. Review of the cosmetic formulation and documentation, including identification of any deficiencies and selection of appropriate tests

-2. Specialist Assessment of the Safety of a Cosmetic Product ended with the issuance of a report signed by a qualified Safety Assessor
+2. Specialized Safety Assessment of the cosmetic product completed with the issuance of a safety report signed by a qualified Safety Assessor

 3. Verification of the correctness of label elements and advice on specific product claims